Kernix13/Kernix13/README.md

 ### Experience

-- 12+ years as an Inventory and Forecast Planner/Analyst in the manufacturing, distribution, and retail markets.
-  - The companies I worked for ranged from $10M to $4B annual sales.
+- 12+ years as an Inventory Planner/Analyst for companies ranging from $10 to #4B in annual sales.
   - Daily & weekly communication with managers and co-workers from other departments and with our vendors.
   - Responsibilities included using MS Excel and Access, and writing SAS programs for data analysis.
-- I started my pet services business in 2008 servicing 200+ clients in that time.
+- I started my pet services business in 2008 servicing 200+ clients and hiring 7 employees.
   - Built my website with Dreamweaver in 2009, and converted it to WordPress in 2018.
   - Wrote 85+ pages and posts with optimized images and on-page SEO.
-  - Interviewed and hired 7 employees.
 - Remote position as a **Topic Creator** with _The HOTH_.
   - Researched the best SEO keyword phrases and related phrases for the client.
   - Wrote the SEO title and Meta Description used by the Writers.